Gabriel2002Can/Meal_Mate/README.md

 **Coming next!
-Implementation of the following UI elements (with light and dark variations), generation of analytics charts, and recommendations based on previously chosen recipes.**
+Implementation of the following UI elements (with light and dark variations), UX elements, API integration, page functionalities, generation of analytics charts, and recommendations based on previously chosen recipes.
+And much more!**

 ***Splash Screen and T&C page***